virtualidentityag/vi-frontend-hub/src/roadmap-goals.md

 __Challenges__
 - Resolve an issue

-*Goal: you gain insights into how the Biotope building blocks cooperate with each other to create a Biotope and learn how to improve them.*
+*Goal: You gain insights into how the Biotope building blocks cooperate with each other to create a Biotope and learn how to improve them.*

 </roadmap-component>